 A family-centered philosophy provides the foundation for programs and practices in early intervention.
 Culturally sensitive, community-based, collaborative, and developmentally appropriate services are additional program features essential to comprehensive and cohesive services for children and their families.
-An interdisciplinary, team-based approach facilitates collaboration among professionals providing support to families and strategies of engagement that will enhance their children's development.
-These principles-derived from evidence-based research and practice and aligned with federal legislation and guidelines-offer a framework for developing and implementing programs for children who are deaf or hard of hearing from birth to age 3 and their families (Bodner-Johnson & Sass-Lehrer, 2003; Sass-Lehrer, 2011).
+An interdisciplinary, team-based approach facilitates collaboration among professionals providing support to families and strategies of engagement that will The importance of family involvement in their child's early years cannot be overstated.
+Early intervention makes a positive difference in the lives of the majority of children and should emphasize enhancing family involvement and communicative interactions. enhance their children's development.
+These principles-derived from evidencebased research and practice and aligned with federal legislation and guidelines offer a framework for developing and implementing programs for children who are deaf or hard of hearing from birth to age 3 and their families (Bodner-Johnson & Sass-Lehrer, 2003; Sass-Lehrer, 2011).
 They are summarized below.